-The authors would like to thank all participants for their contribution to the study.
-The authors would like to acknowledge the support on the development of a topic guide received from RP and SH (patient and public representatives), the Deputy Director of PHE Digital, and the PHE Strategy and Planning and PHE Strategy and Innovation lead.
-The authors are grateful to the University College London Tobacco and the Alcohol Research Group for their expert opinions on the data analysis.
-DS was funded through a PhD studentship, provided jointly by the PHE and the University of East Anglia (R205853HSC).
-OP received salary support from Cancer Research UK (C1417/A22962).
+We would like to thank to all participants for their contribution to the study.
+The authors would like to acknowledge the support on the development of topic guide received from RP and SH (patient and public representatives) the Deputy Director of PHE Digital, the PHE Strategy and Planning and PHE Strategy and Innovation lead..
+Furthermore, the authors are grateful to the University College London Tobacco and Alcohol Research Group for their expert opinion on the data analysis.
+DS is funded through a Doctor of Philosophy studentship, provided jointly by PHE and the University of East Anglia (R205853HSC).
+OP receives salary support from Cancer Research UK (C1417/A22962).